 The statistics from The Muse and Atlassian suggest that 92% of employees find themselves multitasking during meetings, 49% of employees admitted that they do other unrelated work rather than paying attention to the meeting agenda and 91% of employees daydreamed during their meetings.

-That’s why, when it comes to meetings with important deliverables, it is a good idea to record them as a physical record one can always go back to and refresh the key aspects and outcomes that are expected.
+That’s why, when it comes to meetings with important deliverables, it is a good idea to record them as a physical record.
+You can always go back to it and refresh the key aspects and outcomes.

 To record a Microsoft Teams meeting, go to More actions, or the three dots placed on the left of your camera sign and click it: